 We collect data that you provide directly to us, including ‘personal data’.
 Personal data is information that identifies you.
 For globalnutritionreport.org this is collected in the context of one or more of the following options:

-- Website – when you use our website, we collect and analyse the following information about your computer or mobile device: your browser type, IP address, a mobile device identifier, browser language, operating system, error logs and other similar information.
+- When you use our website, we collect and analyse the following information about your computer or mobile device: your browser type, IP address, a mobile device identifier, browser language, operating system, error logs and other similar information.

 Globalnutritionreport.org uses the following type of cookies: